Investigation, Oversight and Casework roles

 - PIP1 is the foundation of investigations and will be completed by Trainee Investigators and Investigators.

 - PIP2 will be completed by Lead Investigators as this programme builds on the development of leadership skills that are required to lead an investigation.
-It also builds on the skills and experience demonstrated in PIP1.
-PIP2 will be launched in January 2026.
+PIP2 requires the Lead Investigator to pass the National Investigators Exam (NIE).

-After registration, our investigators and trainee investigators are expected to complete PIP1 within 12 months.
-Lead investigators are expected to complete PIP2 within a maximum timeframe of 24 months.
 Both PIP programmes require our investigators to attend and complete all training elements, and demonstrate their knowledge and practical application, through a work-based portfolio of evidence.
+Training will require you to travel (expenses covered) and the majority of the training will be delivered in person.

 Revalidation